OpenGL / OpenGL ES Reference Compiler

 Where to Get Glslang

 To get pre-compiled binaries for the command-line tool, use a Subversion client to access (or save the files from your web browser) https://cvs.khronos.org/svn/repos/ogl/trunk/ecosystem/public/sdk/tools/glslang/Install.
-(We hope to provide easier installation soon.)
 There is a Windows directory and a Linux directory.
+The binaries can be placed where desired, and invoked directly as "glslangValidator".

 Full source is available through SVN from https://cvs.khronos.org/svn/repos/ogl/trunk/ecosystem/public/sdk/tools/glslang.
 See the README.txt in that directory for more information.
-Build solutions are currently provided for Microsoft Visual Studio 2008, 2010, and 2013 in addition to makefiles for Linux.
+Build solutions are based on CMake, which is actively used on both Windows and Linux.

 In most cases, differences in behavior between the reference compiler and a specific GPU vendor's compiler should be reported to the GPU vendor.
 Including the reference compiler version number and output on your shaders will help the vendor address the problem quickly.
 If the vendor determines that the problem is in the reference compiler, they'll report it to us and we will fix it.